cs107e/cs107e.github.io/assignments.md

 **What about extra credit**

-This is the first time this course has been offered.
+This is still a new course, so we are always trying to improve it.
 We will give extra credit for any work that we deem will make the next version of the course better.
 This could include a creative variation of an assignment that might be usable in the future; or written documentation,